artulloss/Hotbar/README.md

 #### Locking Inventories

-You may wish to block a player from modifying the hotbar, the "Locked Inventory" part of the config allows for this:
+You may wish to block a player from modifying their inventory when they have a hotbar, the "Locked Inventory" part of the config allows for this:

 ```yaml
 Locked Inventory: